WildH0g/clasp-env/README.md

 ### The Strategy

-`clasp-env` is a command-line utility that= allows you to switch between different Google Apps Script environments.
-When you write your code locally and deploy your Google Apps Script code with `clasp`, `clasp` creates a `.clasp.json` file that contains the `scriptId` property.
-This tells `clasp` what project it needs to push the code to.
+`clasp-env` is a command-line utility that allows you to switch between different Google Apps Script environments.
+When you write your code locally and deploy your Google Apps Script code with [`clasp`](https://www.npmjs.com/package/@google/clasp), it creates a `.clasp.json` file that contains the `scriptId` property.
+This tells clasp which project it needs to push the code to.

 When working in a team and/or with a client, you want to have multiple environments.
-You probably want at the minimum a dev environment that you're working in, a test environment for the client or your team to run some acceptance tests before production.
-And of course they both need to be separate from the production environment.
+At minimum, you probably want a dev environment (or multiple ones) in which you are working, and a test environment in which the client or your team can run acceptance tests before production.
+Of course, they must both be separate from the production environment.

 `clasp-env` allows you to update the `scriptId` property in the `.clasp.json` file so that the code gets pushed to the intented project environment.
 The `<path>` indicates the path to the folder where the `.clasp.json` file is located.

+It takes two arguments, `<path_to_folder>` and `<apps_script_project_id>`, both of which are mandatory.
+It then looks up the .clasp.json file in the folder and sets its scriptId to the one specified in the parameter.

 ### Include in `package.json` Scripts

-You don't want to be typing out the folder paths and IDs every time you want to change the scripts, so it's best to save them in the `package.json` scripts like so:
+You don’t want to type out the folder paths and IDs every time you want to change the scripts, so it’s best to save them in the `package.json`'s `scripts` property like so:

 ```json
 {